"Art Lovers Dream”“Perfect Casita!”“Perfect Location”“Sacred Space"

 Hello and welcome to Casa Estrella, our Santa Fe home.
-We enjoy sharing our casita with discriminating, like-minded adults and are confident you will thoroughly enjoy your stay in our home.
 The comments in the Headline above are excerpts from what our guests are saying about Casa Estrella, a lovingly-restored historic adobe surrounded by walled gardens at the end of a private lane in the heart of Santa Fe’s Historic District.
+We are pleased to be able to share our casita with discriminating, like-minded adults and are confident you will thoroughly enjoy your stay in our home.

-SPECIAL NOTE: Please read the 79+ other reviews under "Guestbook comments from the property manager."
-These can be accessed by clicking 'Manager Info' on the button bar on the first page of VRBO.
-On HomeAway, click the link below, "About Ed Lanford and Marilyn Burgess" to the right of their picture.
-These reviews appear in "Guest comments..." and are comments from notes left in our Guestbook, emails, and cards from our guests.
+SPECIAL NOTE: Please read the 94+ other reviews by scrolling down from our picture and below "About Ed Lanford and Marilyn Burgess" to "Guest comments from the Manager."
+These are comments from notes left in our Guestbook, emails, and cards "love letters" and watercolors from our guests.

-Casa Estrella is only a five minute walk to Canyon Road, the epicenter of Santa Fe's finest galleries and restaurants.
-Stroll to the Plaza in fifteen minutes or less.
+Casa Estrella is only 0.4 miles or an eight minute walk to Lower Canyon Road, the epicenter of Santa Fe's finest galleries and restaurants.
+Stroll to the La Fonda Plaza in fifteen minutes or so (0.8 miles).
 Explore four world class museums and a botanical garden on Museum Hill within 1.3 miles.
 The Santa Fe Opera is less than six miles away and SkiSantaFe is only 16 miles.
 The Railyard arts and entertainment district is minutes from the casita.

 This authentic casita has been totally redone and has been filled with new and antique furnishings and stainless steel appliances in a contemporary New Mexico style.
 There are double-adobe walls, 9' beamed ceilings, hand-troweled, diamond plaster walls, skylights, wide-plank pine and white oak floors, and Saltillo tile throughout the casita.
 The casita is 1250 s.f. in size and sits on almost a quarter of an acre.

 Warm yourself by the kiva fireplace in the living room on chilly Santa Fe nights.
 Enjoy a gourmet-equipped kitchen, with a dining table seating up to six.
-The two lovely bedrooms include a master suite with a California King bed, en-suite dressing area and bath with heated floors, a top-of-the-line Tempurpedic Cloud Luxe mattress, down and Tempurpedic pillows and comfy spa linens.
+The two lovely bedrooms include a master suite with a California King bed, en-suite dressing area and bath with heated floors, a top-of-the-line Tempurpedic Cloud Luxe mattress, and two each of down, Fibrefill and Tempurpedic pillows, and comfy spa linens.
+As of November 2015, all spa linens and two down pillows and two Fiberfill in each bedroom are new.
+There are new towels in the master bath as well.

-The guest bedroom has a King bed with a memory foam mattress topper, traditional and Tempurpedic pillows.
+The guest bedroom has a King bed with a memory foam mattress topper, down, Fiberfill and Tempurpedic pillows (two of each).
 The guest bathroom is a modest shower bath suitable for one person at a time to do their daily ablutions.

 The fully-equipped kitchen is roomy and light-filled with Saltillo tile floors and natural wood finishes.
 French doors in the kitchen lead to a ramada-shaded outdoor dining area and our extensive garden areas.
 There is a full-size stacking washer/dryer in the utility area.